Assistant Professor,

 vikrantd@yorku.ca

-I teach and study modern literature, with interests in South Asia, modernism, the global Cold War, and postcolonial studies.
+I teach and study modern literature, with interests in South Asia, modernism, the global Cold War, and migration.

-Prior to coming to York, I was a Lecturer on History and Literature at Harvard University, where I received the Alan Heimert Teaching Prize in 2023.
-I completed my PhD in English at the University of Pennsylvania, where my work was supported by a teaching fellowship from the Center for Communication within the Curriculum.
+Prior to moving to Canada, I was a Lecturer in the History and Literature program at Harvard University, where I received the Alan Heimert Teaching Prize in 2023.
+I completed my PhD in English at the University of Pennsylvania.
 In what feels like another life, I've also been a journalist and social worker in India.